-All returned overseas travellers and those who have been in Victoria in the last 14 days who arrive by plane undergo a COVID-19 symptom and temperature check at the airport.
+Travellers who arrive by air are required to quarantine and undergo a COVID-19 symptom and temperature check at the airport.

-If you have any symptoms such as fever, cough, sore/scratchy throat or shortness of breath you will be tested for COVID-19 at the airport and transferred to a hotel managed by NSW Health to await your results.
+If you have any symptoms such as fever, cough, sore/scratchy throat or shortness of breath you will be tested for COVID-19 at the airport or sea port and transferred to a hotel managed by NSW Health to await your results.
 Your checked luggage will be transferred separately to your accommodation.

 If you do not have symptoms of COVID-19, you will collect your luggage and be transferred to a hotel or other designated quarantine facility.

 Travellers who arrive by sea must be authorised to disembark by the Commissioner of Police or delegate and must go to a quarantine facility, hospital or other medical facility as directed by the Commissioner to undertake a quarantine period.
 If leaving Australia by air, you will be directed to go to an airport (to get a flight out of Australia).
 You must follow the directions of the Commissioner while travelling to the airport.